 Key management personnel is defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Company and of the subsidiary companies either directly or indirectly.
-The key management personnel includes all the directors of the Company and directors of the subsidiaries, members of senior management and chief executive officer of the Company as well as members of senior management and chief executive officers of major subsidiaries of the Group.
+The key management personnel includes all the directors of the Company and directors of the subsidiaries, members of senior management and chief executive officer of the Company as well as members of senior management and chief executive officers of the Group.

-(r) Cash And Cash Equivalents
+(p) Cash And Cash Equivalents